electron/electron/docs/api/web-view-tag.md

 * `userGesture` Boolean - Default `false`.

 Evaluates `code` in page.
 If `userGesture` is set, it will create user gesture context.
-HTML API like `requestFullScreen` which require user action can take advantage of this option for automation.
+HTML APIs like `requestFullScreen`, which require user action, can take advantage of this option for automation.

 ### `<webview>.openDevTools()`